richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/SuxE71p.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a Virtual Machine, by searching VM.
-Use the Resource Group we created in step 1 "RG-osTicket".
-Name our new VM (Vitural Machine) VM-osTicket.
+Create a Virtual Machine by searching VM.
+Use the Resource Group we created in step 1, "RG-osTicket."
+Name our new VM (Virtual Machine) VM-osTicket.
 Keep the region local to you.
 Mine is (US) East US.
-Scroll down to Image, and install in Windows 10 Pro, and change the size to " 2 Vcpus 16 GiB Memory for a faster processing speed.
-Create a VM Log in, Example Username: labuser, password: !!!Password1. * Remember your log in information.
-Now confirm licensing at the bottom of the page and create you new Virtual Machine.
+Scroll down to Image, install in Windows 10 Pro, and change the size to " 2 Vcpus 16 GiB Memory for a faster processing speed.
+Create a VM Log in, Example Username: lab user, password: !!!Password1. * Remember your login information.
+Now confirm licensing at the bottom of the page and create your new Virtual Machine.
 </p>
 <br />